matteoprogramming/homeworks_programming_1/README.md

 # HOMEWORKS - PROGRAMMING 1
 My solutions to the homeworks of the Programming 1 course (in Python).

-Together with the test carried out in the laboratory, it contributed to the score: 30 cum laude!
+GRADE: 30 CUM LAUDE

 Topics:
 ✅ Python fundamentals: strings, lists, dictionaries, sets, etc...